 Bio

-I grew up in small town Minnesota racing dirt bikes and participating in a wide array of action sports.
-These years of building ramps, rails, and other fabricated items led me to study mechanical engineering at the University of Minnesota.
+I was raised in a small town in Minnesota, where I spent my time racing dirt bikes and engaging in a variety of action sports.
+The countless hours spent constructing ramps, rails, and other custom-made structures sparked my interest in mechanical engineering, which I subsequently pursued at the University of Minnesota.

-As a climber I've leaned towards low angle technical routes, big wall climbing, and crack lines.
-Rope soloing also seems to be recurring in many of my formative climbs.
+As a climber, I have consistently been drawn towards low angle technical routes, big wall climbing, and crack lines.
+Rope soloing has also been a common feature in many of my influential climbs.

-I now live in Flagstaff, AZ.
-My time these days is focused on local rock climbing, small craftsman businesses, and volunteering at our local makerspace.
+I currently reside in Flagstaff, Arizona, where my time is primarily dedicated to local rock climbing and growing at our local makerspace.